knative/eventing/docs/spec/channel.md

 - `0.11.x release`: CloudEvents in 0.3 and 1.0 are supported.
 - `0.13.x release`: Types in the API group `messaging.knative.dev` will be promoted from `v1alpha1`to `v1beta1`.
-Add requirement for labeling CO to indicate which duck type they support as well as document differences.
+Add requirement for labeling Custom Objects to indicate which duck type they support as well as document differences.